jesswsong/best-clt-coffee-rag/README.md

      - Any preprocessing you did before chunking (e.g., stripping HTML, removing headers)
      - What your final chunk count was across all documents -->

+Since I looked for a diverse set of sources, such as Reddit and online blog posts, the chunk size that makes sense for the var
 **Chunk size:**

 **Overlap:**